EZMarvin/Learning-notes/1_Coding Fundation/C#.md

 1. if no constructor then .net will create default constructor
 1. if you create your custom constructor then the default will be replace
 1. can be inherited so it can not be override

+### static constructor ###

 1. class can have both static and non static constructor
-1. static con can not have access modifier
+1. static constructor can not have access modifier
-1.
+1. you can not call static constructor explicitly.
+Static constructor executes automatically before any non static constructor of that class
+1. static constructor can not accept parameter

 static class and seal class can not be inherit